neonidian/selenium-java-page-object-model/README.md

 * The package `se.ica.tests` has the tests

+* Note that the assertions are located in a [class](src/test/java/se/ica/framework/SeleniumActions.java) which is not the [tests](src/test/java/se/ica/tests/OnlinePageTest.java) -> something  different from the usual convention

 ## Website Used

 * This project uses https://www.ica.se, a Swedish retail company that provides online and store shopping